zacfermanis/memory-banks/.memory-bank/progress.md

 ## Known Issues

-- Some tests are currently failing due to TypeScript errors in test and service files
+- Memory issues in performance and integration tests causing test failures
+- Some TypeScript errors have been fixed, but memory management needs improvement
 - Developer documentation is still in progress

 ### Potential Future Issues